arachnetech/homebridge-mqttthing/README.md

 Version 1.0.23
 + Add MQTT publishing options configuration setting (`mqttPubOptions`), allow retain flag and QoS level to be set
++ If no offValue is specified, don't publish anything when a Boolean characteristic turns off
++ When receiving a Boolean value, require configured off value to turn it off

 Version 1.0.22
 + Added `startPub` configuration setting, allowing MQTT messages to be published on start-up